 Agonizing over new purchases is a common phenomenon, particularly when you’re not sure what you need.
 If you’re thinking about buying a car or a particularly beautiful piece of furniture, it’s only natural that you’d want to really turn the idea over in your mind before spending your hard-earned cash.
 The same goes for beauty lovers like us, who often spend weeks researching flat irons before handing over our credit cards.

-If the time has come to pick up a new hair dryer, it’s important that you understand exactly what you’re purchasing.
+If the time has come to pick up a new hair dryer to speed up your hair care routine, it’s important that you understand exactly what you’re purchasing.
 We tapped Sam Villa, Redken brand ambassador and master stylist, to break down the most important aspects to consider.
-The best hair dryers for 2018 are guaranteed to make your daily routine a whole lot easier.
+The best hair dryers for 2019 are guaranteed to make your daily hair styling routine a whole lot easier.